NixOS/nix.dev/source/tutorials/nix-language.md

 - *purely functional*

-  Pure means: Nix does not change the value of declarations during computation – there are no variables, only names for immutable values.
+  Pure means: Nix does not change the value of declarations during computation – there are no actual variables, only names for immutable values.

   Functional means: In Nix, functions are like any other value.
   Functions can be assigned to names, taken as arguments, or returned by functions.